Aortic Valve Replacement: Open

 Try to stop smoking before your operation.
-Ask your doctor for ways to
+Ask your healthcare provider for ways to

 You may need to stop taking certain medicines before your surgery.
 Follow your healthcare

 provider’s instructions if you usually take blood-thinning medicine like warfarin

-tests before the procedure to assess your health before surgery.
-These may include:
+You may need some routine tests before the procedure to assess your health .
+These

-- Coronary angiogram (to assess blood flow in your heart arteries)
+Coronary angiogram, to assess blood flow in your heart arteries

 help you relax tbefore your surgery.
 In most cases your surgery will proceed as planned,

 What happens during an open aortic valve replacement?

-open aortic valve replacement:
+during your open aortic valve replacement:

 You will be given anesthesia before the surgery starts.
 This will cause you to sleep

 The operation will take several hours.
 Family and friends should stay in the waiting

 room, so the surgeon can update them.

-your doctor will separate your breastbone.
+your surgeon will separate your breastbone.

 The surgery team will connect you to a heart-lung machine.
 This machine will act as

 your heart and lungs during the procedure.

 Your surgeon will remove your current heart valve and replace it with a new valve.

 The surgery team will remove the heart-lung machine.

-The team will wire your breastbone back together.
+The team will connect your breastbone back together.